 Peregrine specialises in representing claimants in catastrophic injury claims involving traumatic brain and spinal cord injuries as well as amputations.
 He maximises awards in claims involving road traffic accidents and has a special interest in liability work involving complex accident at work claims.
 Timely and comprehensive rehabilitation for his clients is always at the forefront of his mind.

-Most recently in 2022 the guide states “His thoroughly intellectual yet practical grasp on both the legal and clinical issues is immediately apparent” and he “Has a brilliant rapport with clients and is an outstanding practitioner.”
+The guide also states “His thoroughly intellectual yet practical grasp on both the legal and clinical issues is immediately apparent” and he “Has a brilliant rapport with clients and is an outstanding practitioner.”

 - JDF (a child) v Hampshire County Council – In early 2017 Peregrine secured record breaking compensation for a young girl who sustained a severe traumatic brain injury in 2012.
 The Claimant received a lump sum of over £9.1m together with annual payments for life for her care and case management (periodical payments) totalling the equivalent sum of £28m capitalised to assist her in securing the necessary care, case management, therapy, professional deputyship and accommodation needs to ensure her quality of life.
 Interim payments of £1.3m were obtained to cover her considerable care and therapy needs throughout the running of the claim, as well as purchase a suitable property for her.